After Testing

 Speak with a Genetic Counselor

-During your testing process, it’s important to speak with your genetic counselor about your results and whether your immediate family should be screened for genetic cardiomyopathy.
+During your testing process, it is important to speak with your genetic counselor about your results and whether your immediate family should be screened for genetic cardiomyopathy.
 Learn more about genetic counseling.

 Find the Best Care for Your Condition